Klingon language: Internal history

-The letters in parentheses following each item (if any) indicate the acronym of each source - used when quoting canon.

 Phonology

 Klingon has been developed with a phonology that, while based on human natural languages, is intended to sound alien to human ears.
 When initially developed, Paramount Pictures (owners of the Star Trek franchise) wanted the Klingon language to be guttural and harsh and Okrand wanted it to be unusual, so he selected sounds that combined in ways not generally found in other languages.
 The effect is mainly achieved by the use of a number of retroflex and uvular consonants in the language's inventory.
 Klingon has twenty-one consonants and five vowels.
 Klingon is normally written in a variant of the Latin alphabet.
-The orthography of this transliteration is case-sensitive, that is, upper and lower case letters are not interchangeable (uppercase letters mostly represent sounds different from those expected by English speakers), although with the exception of Q/q there are no minimal pairs between case.
+The orthography of this transliteration is case-sensitive, that is, upper and lower case letters are not interchangeable (uppercase letters mostly represent sounds different from those expected by English speakers), although the only minimal pair is Q and q.
 In other words, while hol is incorrect Klingon, it cannot be misread as anything but an erroneous form of Hol (which means language); on the other hand, Qat and qat are two different words, the first meaning be popular and the second meaning accompany.
 In the discussion below, standard Klingon orthography appears in angle brackets, and the phonemic transcription in the International Phonetic Alphabet is written between /slashes/.

 Consonants

 The inventory of consonants in Klingon is spread over a number of places of articulation.
-In spite of this, the inventory has many gaps: Klingon has no velar plosives, and only one sibilant fricative.
+In spite of this, the inventory has many gaps: Klingon has no velar plosives, and only one sibilant fricative; common consonants absent in Klingon include /k ɡ f h s z ʃ/.
 Deliberately, this arrangement is very different from that of most human languages.
 The combination of an aspirated voiceless alveolar plosive /tʰ/ and a voiced retroflex plosive /ɖ/ is particularly unusual.

 There are a few dialectal pronunciation differences (it is not known if the aforementioned non-canon Kumburan or Rumaiy dialects of tlhIngan Hol hinted at in the novelization of Star Trek III: The Search for Spock might differ):